Dara-O/instruction_cache/README.md

 Visualized using <a href="https://theopenroadproject.org/">OpenROAD</a> gui</div>

 ### Learnings Worth Sharing
-- To pre-elaborate RTL and automate file generation [perlpp](https://github.com/interpreters/perlpp) or [vpp.pl](https://github.com/interpreters/perlpp).
+- To pre-elaborate RTL and automate file generation, use [perlpp](https://github.com/interpreters/perlpp) or [vpp.pl](https://github.com/interpreters/perlpp).
-- Hold violations with very little negative slack may be solved by decreasing placement density.
+- Hold violations with very little negative slack may be resolved by decreasing placement density.
-- Keep Amdahl's law when evaluating design trade-offs.
+- Keep Amdahl's law in mind when evaluating design trade-offs.